 This article covers a number of requirements when viewing video from cameras and video systems.

-The speed and quality of the networks from the security center all the way to the camera are very important, as poor networks can very badly affect the video you receive with a number of issues listed below.
+The speed and quality of the networks from a) the camera to the internet and b) the Ops user to the internet are very important, as poor networks can very badly affect the video you receive with a number of issues listed below.

-- Connection delays: a long time between starting to connect to the camera to seeing video
+- Connection delays: a long time between connecting to the camera to seeing video

 - Connection failures: failure to connect to cameras outright